 25. Test yourself with Spanish flashcards

-These 25 tips for learning Spanish, together with your usual course of study, should have you on the fast track to fluency.
-And best of all, they won’t cost you a dime to get there.
+These tips for learning Spanish, together with your usual course of study, should get you on the fast track to fluency.
+And best of all, many of them won’t cost you a dime to get there.

 So, which one are you going to try first?

 And One More Thing…